deepaksithu/Univariate_Exploration_of_Data_Lesson_Notes/README.md

 - [License](#license)

 ## Overview
 In these notes a data set containing different statistics for 807 different pokemon is examined using univariate visualizations.
-The `univariate_visualizations.ipynb` file goes through analysis of the data using bar charts and histograms using `matplotlib` and `seaborn` visualizations.
+The `univariate_visualizations.ipynb` file is analyzed through bar charts and histograms using `matplotlib` and `seaborn` visualizations.
 Techniques such as separating out outliers using axis limits, and using scales and transformations to better visualize nonlinear relationships are also used.
 There are three additional Jupyter Notebooks which contain additional practice materials for each section of the lesson.

 ## Requirements